Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Lalor Park - Kings Langley has 178 active public transport stops offering a mix of train and bus services.
-These stops are served by 92 individual routes, facilitating 10,046 weekly passenger trips in total.
+Lalor Park - Kings Langley has 178 active public transport stops, offering a mix of train and bus services.
+These stops are served by 92 routes, facilitating 10,046 weekly passenger trips in total.
 Residents enjoy excellent transport accessibility, with an average distance of 167 meters to the nearest stop.

-On average, there are 1,435 trips per day across all routes, translating to around 56 weekly trips per individual stop.
+The service frequency is 1,435 trips per day across all routes, translating to about 56 weekly trips per individual stop.

 Frequently Asked Questions - Transport